stavarengo/mob-tool/README.md

 pip install mob
 ```

-## What changes the tool makes in my repository
+## What changes does the tool make in my repository?

 - It creates a file called `.mob.last_team.json` and marks it to be ignored by Git (`.git/info/exclude`).
 This does not
   affect the repository in any way, but it allows the tool to keep track of the team members that were used in the last
   session.

+It's work mentioning that the tool will never change anything in the main branch.
+It will always create a new branch
+where the mob team will be working on.

+The tool keeps tracks of the changes made in the repository (eg, checkout, commit, etc) and reverts all the changes
+in case of an error.
+This means that the tool will never leave the repository in a dirty state.
+See the
+file `src/mob/GitCli/GitCliWithAutoRollback.py` for more details.

 ## How will this work (when the app is finished)